TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Lenstronomy modelling

 \subsection{Combining with stellar kinematics and external convergence}

-In this subsection, we perform dynamical modelling of the deflector based on our lens models using Equation \ref{eq:jeans_solution}.
+In this subsection we perform dynamical modelling of the deflector based on our lens models using Eq. \ref{eq:jeans_solution}.
 We need to estimate the luminosity density $l(r)$ to use in this equation by deprojecting the surface brightness profile of the deflector.
-The surface brightness of \lensname\ extends far beyond the size of our likelihood computation region (Figure \ref{fig:large_cutout_light_model}).
+The surface brightness of \lensname\ extends far beyond the size of our likelihood computation region (Fig. \ref{fig:large_cutout_light_model}).
 Thus, deprojecting the light profile fit from our lens models may potentially produce early truncation in the 3D luminosity distribution along the LOS.
-Therefore, we use the reconstructed surface brightness profile from the fitted isophotes in the \ajs{F814W} band from Section \ref{sec:lenstronomy_deflector_settings} (see Figure \ref{fig:large_cutout_light_model}). \ajs{We choose the light profile from the F814W band, because the velocity dispersion was measured in the optical.} From this reconstructed surface brightness profile, we numerically find the circular aperture which contains half of the total light as $\theta_{\rm eff} = 2\farcs4$.
+Therefore, we use the reconstructed surface brightness profile from the fitted isophotes in the \ajs{F814W} band from Sect. \ref{sec:lenstronomy_deflector_settings} (see Fig. \ref{fig:large_cutout_light_model}). \ajs{We chose the light profile from the F814W band, because the velocity dispersion was measured in the optical.} From this reconstructed surface brightness profile, we numerically find the circular aperture that contains half of the total light as $\theta_{\rm eff} = 2\farcs4$.
 The aperture size in this numeric computation can only grow by a size of a pixel, which is 0\farcs08.
-We adopt a 3\% Gaussian uncertainty for $\theta_{\rm eff}$, \ajs{which combines one pixel size as a systematic uncertainty with a typical 2\% uncertainty for $\theta_{\rm eff}$ from fitting surface brightness profiles with continuous parameters from \citet{Shajib21}}.
-We approximate the reconstructed surface brightness profile with an elliptical 2D multi-Gaussian expansion (MGE) series \citep{Cappellari02}.
-The MGE approximation allows for a straightforward deprojection into a 3D light profile, which we use as $l(r)$ in Equation \ref{eq:jeans_solution}.
+We adopt a 3\% Gaussian uncertainty for $\theta_{\rm eff}$, \ajs{which combines one pixel size as a systematic uncertainty with a typical 2\% uncertainty for $\theta_{\rm eff}$ from fitting surface brightness profiles with continuous parameters from \citet{Shajib21}}. \reply{We check that adopting 20\% uncertainty for $\theta_{\rm eff}$ or using the $\theta_{\rm eff}$ measured from the F160W band does not significantly impact ($\lesssim0.1$\%) the resultant Fermat potential difference (Fig. \ref{fig:kinematics_systematic_compare}).} We approximate the reconstructed surface brightness profile with an elliptical 2D multi-Gaussian expansion (MGE) series \citep{Cappellari02}.
+The MGE approximation allows for a straightforward deprojection into a 3D light profile, which we use as $l(r)$ in Eq. \ref{eq:jeans_solution}.
 Since we only solve the Jeans equation in the spherical case, we adopt the spherical equivalent of the elliptical Gaussian components by taking the Gaussian scales along the intermediate axes.
-We also apply a self-consistent 2\% uncertainty on the MGE scale parameters by letting them vary with $\theta_{\rm eff}$.
+We also apply a self-consistent 2\% uncertainty to the MGE scale parameters by letting them vary with $\theta_{\rm eff}$.
 We adopt \ajs{a uniform prior on $\log a_{\rm ani}$}, where $a_{\rm ani}$ is the anisotropy scaling factor defined by $r_{\rm ani} \equiv a_{\rm ani}\theta_{\rm eff}$. \citet{Birrer16, Birrer20} find that \ajs{the uniform prior for $\log a_{\rm ani}$} is a less informative choice than the uniform prior \ajs{on $a_{\rm ani}$}.